When it comes to finding success as a medical device company in the fiercely competitive healthcare market, physicians are vital.

 Affiliations and referrals

-If multiple physicians in one region or across regions are all referring patients to the same specialist, that clinician could be your first contact and, more importantly, an influencer within their organization.
+If multiple physicians in one region or across regions refer patients to the same specialist, that clinician could be your first contact and, more importantly, an influencer within their organization.

 Additionally, your team should note whether patients are being referred to physicians in-network or out-of-network.
 In-network referrals indicate that CMS payments and reimbursements are staying within one system, and there is a higher likelihood that patients will receive proper care coordination and adhere to treatment regimens.
 Out-of-network referrals can increase the odds of patient leakage, revenue loss, and ineffective treatments.

-Key opinion leaders & clinical trial participants
+Key opinion leaders and clinical trial participants